Martyrs' Synod

 The Martyrs' Synod took place in Augsburg, Germany, from 20 to 24 August 1527.
 The purpose of this meeting, attended by about sixty representatives from different Anabaptist groups, was to come to agreement over the differences related to the central Anabaptist teachings among the Swiss and south German Anabaptists.

 The Anabaptists were early promoters of freedom of religion during a period in which German-speaking people equated religious freedom with anarchy.
-The Martyrs' Synod took place just as persecution of the Anabaptists began to escalate throughout Switzerland, Germany and Austria: it became known as the Martyrs' Synod because most participants were killed for their faith soon afterwards.
+The Martyrs' Synod took place just as persecution of the Anabaptists began to escalate throughout Switzerland, Germany, and Austria: it became known as the Martyrs' Synod because most participants were killed for their faith soon afterwards.

 Background

 The young Anabaptist movement had the difficult task of forming a common foundation from groups of varying belief.
 In early 1527 under the leadership of Michael Sattler an Anabaptist meeting in Schleitheim had produced a basic Anabaptist confession of faith, the Schleitheim Confession.
 In this confession, this Anabaptist group renounced participation in government, including the taking of oaths as well as participation in military service.
-Other groups of Anabaptists, though, including the South German Anabaptists, believed that Romans 13 permitted authorities to require their citizens to swear oaths and perform military service, and an agreement between the Swiss and South German Anabaptists was achieved on this point.
+Other groups of Anabaptists, though, including the South German Anabaptists, believed that Romans 13 permitted authorities to require their citizens to swear oaths, perform military service, and an agreement between the Swiss and South German Anabaptists was achieved on this point.

 Augsburg was selected as the meeting place because it was a central location for Anabaptist groups.
-The region of the young Anabaptist movement was confined at this point in time to Switzerland, Alsace, Moravia and Tyrol.
+The region of the young Anabaptist movement was confined at this point in time to Switzerland, Alsace, Moravia, and Tyrol.
 There were a number of strong Anabaptist congregations within Augsburg itself, which in 1527 were still relatively free to meet.
 Their size accounts for their ability to host 60 participants in a single meeting room and offer accommodations for the visitors.